mohamedamjad/ASI/README.md

 Step III: Access to the geo-database from the pgAdmin desktop interface
 ====
 Fill the connection form with the appropriate IP adress (localhost), user (postgres), Password (postgres) and forwarded port (2201) .
-Like the screenshot bellow
+Like the screenshot bellow.
 ![pgadmin3](images/pgadmin1.png)

 Step IV: Access to the geo-database from the geoserver admin web page